synologistical/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0/Microsoft.Graph.Teams.md

 ### [Get-MgChatTabTeamApp](Get-MgChatTabTeamApp.md)
 The application that is linked to the tab.
+This cannot be changed after tab creation.

 ### [Get-MgChatTabTeamAppByRef](Get-MgChatTabTeamAppByRef.md)
 The application that is linked to the tab.
+This cannot be changed after tab creation.

 ### [Get-MgGroupTeam](Get-MgGroupTeam.md)
 Get team from groups